Psycho Tropical Berlin: In popular culture

 The track "Sur la planche" was used in a commercial for the Renault Captur.

-The track "Sur la planche" was used in a french series Les Revenants, S01E03.
+The track "Sur la planche" was used in "Julie", season 1, episode 3 of the French series The Returned in 2012.

-The track "Hypsoline" is featured as the ending credit song in the horror movie As Above, So Below.
+The track "Hypsoline" is featured as the ending credit song in the 2014 horror movie As Above, So Below.

 The track "Si Un Jour" was used during the end credits for the Netflix series Lovesick.